Multi-Target Tracking in Distributed Sensor Networks using Particle PHD Filters: Models and Theory

 where $\sigma_r^2$ is the variance of each component of the measurement noise and $\boldsymbol{I}_n$ denotes the identity matrix of size $n$.

 In target tracking, the model matrices are usually chosen to be time-invariant and given by \cite{gustafsson2002particle}

 where $\boldsymbol{0}_{2,2}$ is the $2 \times 2$ zero matrix.
 Furthermore, $\Delta i$ is the time step interval in seconds with which the state-space model progresses.
 In addition, $\sigma_q^2$ denotes the variance of a state noise component.
-We assume that the sensor nodes only obtain location information, for instance, through distance and bearing measurements from which an estimate of the target location can easily be calculated.
-This yields a general measurement matrix $\boldsymbol{H}_k$ of the form
+We assume that the sensor nodes only obtain information on the location of a target.
+One common set of measurements that is often found in applications at sea is the combination of distance and bearing measurements from which an estimate of the target location can easily be calculated.
+Since we are not interested in the exact nature of the measured location information but rather in how this information is processed by different tracking algorithms, we formulate our measurement model based on the local target location estimates at each node.
+This gives us a general model that is applicable to a wide variety of application irrespective of the exact measurement quantities.
+Thus, we obtain a general measurement matrix $\boldsymbol{H}_k$ of the form